Harsha-Vardhan-Sai-Ram/linear-flowchart/README.md

     Example : [FontFamily]="'sans-serif'"

 ## CellColor:
-    to define color of the cells.
+    To define color of the cells.
     Type : String
     Example : [CellColor]="'green'"